“The noblest prospect which a Scotchman ever sees, is the high road that leads him to England” — Dr. Johnson

 The British Empire does not make for light reading.
 The sins of the British Empire were numerous, as I suppose they are with any Empire.
 Yet the Scots were not victims here.
 They were participants: in the violence, in the destructiveness, and in the exploitation.

 If you accept that Scots were willing participants in empire, then the question might be asked: is it possible that the Scots can be proud of certain aspects of their imperial history?
 As a proud Scot, could you be proud of individual Scottish achievements?
 Like in India, for example, where individual Scots tried to establish the freedom of the press and freedom of expression.
 Are these the actions of good people?
 If we admit that these are positive things, and say that they should be encouraged, then we might ask a corollary question – if we can attribute positive actions to the Scots, why not to the English?
 If, however, we decide that these are not the actions of good people, (because trying to establish Western ideals of freedom is patronising regardless; or because whatever actions you take are irrelevant in comparison to the damage done), then what we have here is a double-standard whereby you can replace a Scottish person with an English one and ignore the bad actions of the Scot while continuing to bang-on about the bad actions of the Eng.
-They were both British in modernity.
+They were both British.
 It is this fact that the SNP would have you forget so that, using the Brexit fog as their cover, they can move in on their Braveheart moment.